kubernetes-sigs/lws/keps/960-DisaggregatedSet-subroles/README.md

 ```

 The assignment identity is `(LWS UID, group-index)` because old and new revisions can
 both contain group index zero.
+In the initial implementation, `group-index` is an
-The leader's assignment is authoritative and is mirrored
+ordinal.
+The leader's assignment is authoritative and is mirrored to the other Pods in
-to the other Pods in its group.
+its group.

 External sub-role scalers are named `<ds>-<role>-<subrole>` and carry both role labels.
 Admission rejects names exceeding the Kubernetes limit and collisions between generated